The Killer (Part 1)

 And then, slamming the apartment door behind her with a force that knocked a picture from the wall, she was gone.

-For several minutes afterwards I stayed put on the couch, processing my reaction to what was clearly her permanent departure.
+For minutes afterwards I stayed put on the couch, processing my reaction to what was clearly her permanent departure.
 Yes, it disturbed me that her decampment had come on the afternoon of this particular birthday.
 And I did experience an uneasiness about the void her absence from my life would leave.
-(Although we'd maintained separate Greenwich Village residences she'd been my steady girlfriend for nearly six months and slept at my bigger place a lot.)
-But these concerns were quickly dissolved in a wash of relief, a relief succeeded by apathy.
+(Although we’d maintained separate Greenwich Village residences, she’d been my steady girlfriend for nearly six months and slept at my bigger place a lot.)
+But these concerns were quickly dissolved in a wash of relief; a relief succeeded by apathy.

-Not to say that I'd stopped liking Sharon.
+Not to say that I’d stopped liking Sharon.
 I still had an affection for her.
 The issue was that I couldn’t fully love her.
 And her persistent demands, especially in the last weeks, to move in, to marry, to have a baby, had become oppressive.
 (She was just months younger than me and the alarm on her biological clock had been sounding long before our hookup.)
 Of course, the strain I’d been made to feel in this period wasn’t all about Sharon specifically.
 It was rooted in the fact that the depth of emotion required to respond to such entreaties had always been off my spectrum.
 I was more than capable of lust and, occasionally, of infatuation.
-But love, certainly of the kind that she wanted, was something alien to me.
+But love, certainly of the kind she wanted, was something alien to me.

 “So, are you prepared to take the next steps?”
 She’d asked me in bed that morning, snuggling behind me.